-- Try other tax-deferred options – Consider opening an individual retirement account (IRA), if you’ve reached the maximum contribution level in your employer-sponsored plan.
+- Try other tax-deferred options – Consider opening an individual retirement account (IRA) if you’ve reached the maximum contribution level in your employer-sponsored plan.

 Invest at home

-Urge your employer
+Press your employer

 Determine the dollar amount of a potential employer match, then consider it part of your overall compensation: